ph-u/PhyBac_C-Capture/readme.md

 0. `data/`: small data files
 0. `result/`: important graphs
 0. `report/`: main thesis TeX script and categorized report content
+0. the project can be reproduced by running `bash project.sh` in the `code/` directory

 ## Coding scripts summary